Canada–North Korea relations: History

 Contact between Canada and Korea dates back to the 19th century, when Canadians were among the first Westerners to arrive on the Korean Peninsula.
 Most of them were Christian missionaries, though they branched out into other fields of work such as education, healthcare, and agriculture.
-One of them was the revered James Scarth Gale (1863-1937).
+One of them was the reverend James Scarth Gale (1863-1937).
 He was the first Canadian missionary in Korea.
 Arriving in Busan, Korea, in 1888, Gale provided more than evangelizing but was "responsible for introducing Western ideas to the Korean people, for he wrote in their own language".
 Gale's well-known achievements in Korea included his Korean-English Dictionary, and the translation of The Pilgrim's Progress, and both the Old and New Testament in the Bible.
 His Korean-English Dictionary became the first and most essential tool for the scholarly study of Korean in the West: "Gale's dictionaries were the third large-scale Korean-Westerner language dictionary".
 His translation of the Bible into Korean constituted the foundation of Korean Christianity.
 In addition, he not only translated English literature into Korean but also translated Korean works into English.
 For example, Korean literature Gale translated into English include, Chunhyangjeon (The Tale of Chunhyang), Sim Cheong jeon, Sugyeong jeon, and Hong Gil-dong jeon, and many more.

 Another well-known Canadian missionary who arrived in Korea was Dr. Oliver R. Avison (1860–1956), who "founded the Severance Hospital and Severance Medical College," which were the first medical college and general hospital in Korea.
 Avison introduced Western medical techniques as he became the "founder of Westernized, modern medicine in Korea".
 Avison believes that spiritual well-being and good health are interconnected, suggesting that prayer and scientific methods can work together harmoniously, emphasizing that Christian spirituality and medical excellence complement each other while emphasizing the importance of balancing body, mind, and spirit for effective missionary work and overall development.
 Today, the Sererance Hospital "is the most reputable hospital in Korea".
 He did not only contribute to the dissemination of the word of God but also further improved the development in the medical and education sector in Korea.

 Malcolm Fenwick (1865–1935) is another key figure in the legacy of Canadian-Korean relations.
 Fenwick settled in Wôsan, North Korea, where he went beyond spreading Christianity, as he also introduced Western farming methods and made suggestions for improvements in their farming techniques.
 There, he bought a plot of land, constructed a house, and began to cultivate the land, starting a garden that he tended to.
 He named his land "Brookhill," or "Kalmay" in Korean, where he planted apple trees and celery as his primary sources of income, since, upon his arrival in Korea, he had not received any funding to support his endeavors.
 Moreover, Fenwick "contributed greatly to the formation of the Korean Baptist Church and the establishment of an indigenous and self supporting Baptist Church in Korea".
 He had discovered the "power and influence of native Korean Christians' own testimonies in spreading the good news in Korea"; therefore, he found that to effectively communicate the gospel to Korean people, it would have to come from Korean people themselves.
 These early Canadian missionaries, through their contributions to education, healthcare, and agriculture, laid a foundation of cooperation between the two nations.